skadamdhad1266/docker-task-back-end/README.md

 1) Clone the code

-2) Add the path for archive and destination folder to unzip archive in application.properties.
+2) Add the path in application.properties for archive file and destination folder to unzip archive.
             -app.archivePath = The path for zip file

             -app.destinationPath = Destination folder to unarchive